ninchistudios/musicproduction/end-to-end-checklist.md

 * Gate out drums between hits to create headroom/clarity and remove mud.
 * Very high compression with a long release on a drum room mic can add a nice meat to a drum mix when blended judiciously.
 EQ may be needed after the compressor to cut anything annoying.
 * Cutting the close drums to room mic only during a song's quiet/low break can create good energy when the break ends.
-* Reverb pre-delay can embiggen a snare and make it sound less unnatural by smoothing the decay wash.
+* pre-delay can embiggen a snare and make it sound less unnatural by smoothing the decay wash.
 * Check phase issues using monitors (not cans) and/or summing to mono
 * a wide-q notch cut at ~500Hz on the drum bus is often useful
 * Distortion or LoFi on a snare might help it sound better in the mix